 Our eternal destiny has nothing to do with how good we are, but it has everything to do with how good Jesus Christ is and with whether or not we acknowledge and appropriate the fact that he’s offered to be our substitute.

 Our American system of justice is shaped largely by the work/reward and fairness principles of our capitalistic culture.
-But, as explained on pages INTRO6 and INTRO7, these marketplace concepts don’t apply to God.
+But these marketplace concepts don’t apply to God.

 About the eleventh hour he went out and found still others standing around.
 He asked them, ‘Why have you been standing here all day long doing nothing?’

 ‘Because no one has hired us,’ they answered.